damianhakert/damianhakert.github.io/source/posts/2017-03-03-we-are-changing-the-ip-of-gitlab-pages-on-gitlab-com.html.md

 categories: GitLab
 image_title: '/images/blogimages/we-are-changing-the-ip-of-gitlab-pages-on-gitlab-com-cover.png'
 twitter_image: '/images/tweets/pages-alert.png'
-description: "Websites hosted on GitLab.com with GitLab Pages with custom root domains require DNS A record update"
+description: "Websites hosted on GitLab.com with GitLab Pages with custom root domains need to update their DNS A record"
 ---

 **GitLab Pages' IP** on **GitLab.com** is changing from `104.208.235.32` to `52.167.214.135`!